irenebenedetto/webapp/README.md

 ## Installation and usage

 My personal website is available on-line at: https://share.streamlit.io/irenebenedetto/webapp/main/main.py.
-Unfortunately, the Stremalit Free plan limits the available resources to 1 GB and this may compromise the heaviest tasks, such as summarizaion and sentiment analysis.
+Unfortunately, the Stremalit Free plan limits the available resources to 1 GB and this may compromise the heavier tasks, such as summarizaion and sentiment analysis.
 So, to run the code locally the following steps are required:
 - Clone the repository;
 ```bash
 git clone https://github.com/irenebenedetto/webapp.git